Thoughts on Gladwell’s What the Dog Saw – part 2

 Essay:THE KETCHUP CONUNDRUM – Mustard now comes in dozens of varieties.Why has ketchup stayed the same?

-In this essay, Gladwell asks a pretty basic question about ketchup: why are there “No Other Kinds?”
-That is: while there are a handful of ketchup manufacturers, there is really only one variety of ketchup that has ever gained any market traction.
+In this essay, hospital Gladwell asks a pretty basic question about ketchup: why are there “No Other Kinds?”
+That is: while there are a handful of ketchup manufacturers, more about there is really only one variety of ketchup that has ever gained any market traction.

 But along the way, I see three different brand-building strategies that apply to all kinds of markets as well.